 Sport is timetabled weekly for Years 7, 8, 9 and 10 students.
-Throughout the year, students compete in an Interschool competition in a range of summer and winter sports.
+Primary students also engage in a sporting program to develop skills needed to participate in a range of sports/physical activities.

 Woodford P-10 State School also has a number of Interhouse Sporting competitions through the year, particularly Swimming, Cross Country and Athletics.